Holdfolio 2023 Comprehensive Review and Ranking

 What are Holdfolio Pros and Cons?

 Advantages: Platform claims to co-invest an average of 4 to 10% of equity in each deal, with full bankruptcy protection.

 Disadvantages: Exceptionally low volume.
 Minimums are average to a bit high at $10,000-$15,000. (average is $10,000).
 Very light experience.
 Unnecessarily difficult to read the due diligence documents via the viewer.

 If Holdfolio typically coinvests, as they claim, 4 to 10% of the equity in its deals, that is excellent.
 Skin in the game is one of the best ways to mitigate the fact that the sponsor promote compensation structure otherwise incentivizes sponsors to push the risk envelope.

-It also has full-featured bankruptcy protection including bankruptcy remote LLC's and the ability for shareholders to vote on a new administrator should Holdfolio go bankrupt.
+It also claims to have full-featured bankruptcy protection including bankruptcy remote LLC's and the ability for shareholders to vote on a new administrator should Holdfolio go bankrupt.

 The fees range from average to higher than average (see the analysis of a sample deal below).